sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 You can do functional programming in many languages, for example Javascript is very functional.
 However, Javascript also has mutation which it has in common with most other "practical" languages like Java, Go, C++, C#, Ruby, Python, Rust, etc. But there are a _few_ languages that are in a different category: not-pure (allow side-effects), immutable, and functional.

 Elixir is the most widely used computer language that is 1) functional, 2) does not allow any mutation, and 3) allows for side effects.
 That'a a bit of a hidden joke because I really don't know any other languages in this category -  maybe readers of this Blog can help me out.
-However, just because Elixir might be unique in these regards - it's still a very practical language and is widely used (arguably).
+And that just because Elixir might be unique in these regards that doesn't mean it's not a practical language (it is), nor that it is not widely used (it is).

 # Mutation